joethyr/artistico-app/README.md

 # Artistico
+A Rails image sharing app where users can upload their pictures.

+## Description
-## A Rails application where users can upload images with a title and description.
+Rails application where users can upload images with a title and description.
 The app permits comments and displaying views and likes analytics.

-Check the Gemfile for dependencies.

 ## Getting Started